bool64/cache/README.md

 * Builder function is locked per key, so if the key needs a fresh value the builder function is only called once.
 All the other `Get` calls for the same key are blocked until the value is available.
-This helps to avoid [thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem) when popular value is missing or expired.
+This helps to avoid [cache stampede problem](https://en.wikipedia.org/wiki/Cache_stampede) when popular value is missing or expired.
 * If expired (stale) value is available, the value is refreshed with a short TTL (configured as `UpdateTTL`) before the builder function is invoked.
 This immediately unblocks readers with a stale value and improves tail latency.